section-engineering-education/engineering-education/content/articles/implementing-a-generic-singly-linked-list-data-structure-in-java/index.md

 > For the sake of simplicity, we use a dummy node to represent the prior one in singly-linked lists since going backwards is impossible.

 To represent the node before the current one, we create a dummy node.
-Because there isn't a previous node for the head node, then it's assigned the value null.
+Because there isn't a previous node for the head node, then it is assigned the value null.

 Here is an example: